How to Get More Customers Calling You Today (Without Waiting Months for Results)

 Tap Into Your Existing Customer Base

 A happy customer is also your best salesperson.
 Ask for referrals, reviews, or a quick testimonial to get leads flowing in.
 AND make it even sweeter by offering a discount or bonus for both the new customer they bring in and the promoter.
-A little incentive goes a long way.
+A little incentive goes a long way for the right person.

 Let’s look at 3 ways to get in touch with your existing customers:

 📝 If you don’t have an email list going yet: Start to build your email list ASAP.
-It’s fundamental in modern marketing and an important part of your ongoing, long-term marketing strategy.
+Great email marketing is fundamental in modern marketing and an important part of your ongoing, long-term marketing strategy.
 Plus, it’s owned by you, not another platform or service provider who could abandon you at any moment.
 Collect email addresses from customers when they make a purchase or ask them to opt-in for your newsletter when they visit your website.
+(And be sure you give them an enticing freebie to get them on your list!)

 2. Make Some Phone Calls